tshepang/blog-movies/content/movies/The Social Network (2010).rst

-The *Social Network* is a fun ride, and is unlike anything done before it.
+A fun ride that is unlike anything done before it.
 Calling it a masterpiece would however be a lot more than it deserves.
 Sure it was made by the best director ever, it has the supercool Justin Timberlake, has a superb lead, and has quality acting,